 In particular, you may be able to increase customer satisfaction by focusing on your employees’ working conditions and training.
 The following guidelines can help your organization reduce the odds of dealing with difficult people in the first place.

-When it comes to handling stressful situations at work, employees may lack the authority, guidance, and skills they need to make appropriate decisions.
+When it comes to handling stressful situations at work, employees may lack the authority, guidance, and skills they need to make appropriate decisions when dealing with customers.
 Consider the much-publicized forcible removal of a passenger, Dr. David Dao, from a United Airlines flight on April 9, 2017.
 After Dao refused to give up his seat to a flight crew member, United personnel called in airport security officials, who dragged Dao off the plane, leading him to suffer injuries and be hospitalized, according to his attorney.
 Video of the incident went viral and provoked outrage from the public.

 Sometimes customers are unfairly labeled “difficult people” due to inadequate, confusing, or poorly thought-out policies and protocol.
 By setting clear standards regarding the treatment of customers, managers can help employees better manage challenging situations and ensure that all parties are treated with dignity and respect.
 After clearly defining policies, managers should empower employees to make wise, humane decisions within those boundaries.